levimcg/levimcg.com/src/blog/2019-12-15-progressive-enhancement-doesnt-have-to-be-hard.md

 ---
-title: Progressive enhancement doesn't have to be hard
+title: Progressive enhancement doesn’t have to be hard
 description: Implementing a strategy for progressive enhancement might be easier than you think
 date: 2019-12-15
 permalink: "blog/progressive-enhancement-doesnt-have-to-be-hard/"